4C-multiphysics/4C/doc/readthedocs/tut_solid_preexo.rst

 All control parameters for the material, solvers, loading function, output information are contained in ``tutorial_solid.head``.
-Particularly, the output of the forces is requested by a particular section, ``--IO/MONITOR STRUCTURE DBC``, which controls accuracy and frequency of the output.
+Particularly, the output of the forces is requested by a particular section, ``IO/MONITOR STRUCTURE DBC``, which controls accuracy and frequency of the output.
-This and all other output information is given in section ``--IO`` and its subsections.
+This and all other output information is given in section ``IO`` and its subsections.

 .. literalinclude::  tutorial_solid.head
    :lines: 17-29
    :lineno-start: 17

 You'll find two solver sections in there.
-In the original header file, which are selected in the section ``--STRUCTURAL DYNAMIC`` by the parameter ``LINEAR_SOLVER``.
+In the original header file, which are selected in the section ``STRUCTURAL DYNAMIC`` by the parameter ``LINEAR_SOLVER``.
-The value of this parameter refers to the section ``--SOLVER x``, in which ``x`` is the number of the selected solver.
+The value of this parameter refers to the section ``SOLVER x``, in which ``x`` is the number of the selected solver.
-In the section ``--SOLVER 1``, the direct solver is defined, it does not have any parameters (except an optional name).
+In the section ``SOLVER 1``, the direct solver is defined, it does not have any parameters (except an optional name).
-The iterative solver in section ``--SOLVER 2`` has some parameters, namely an xml file, which contains more parameters.
+The iterative solver in section ``SOLVER 2`` has some parameters, namely an xml file, which contains more parameters.
 The given xml file as well as some other examples for different multiphysics problems are given in the folder ``<source-root>/tests/input-files/xml/*/*.xml``.

 .. literalinclude::  tutorial_solid.head